Skip to navigation | Skip to main content | Skip to footer

 • There are eight Chinese member institutions and ten UK member institutions.

+The University of Manchester now holds the leadership of the UK Coordinating Team.
 The UKCHA arranges an annual conference, held alternately in the UK and China (to be hosted by SOAS University of London in 2026), to bring together the member institutions and encourage collaboration in research and teaching.

 In 2018, the UKCHA launched the China-UK Higher Education Young Talent Alliance (HEYTA), connecting university students from the UK and China.